Windows Tweaks Logo Microsoft PC Help - 02 blue red

 • WindowsTimeSynchronization: Ensures time synchronization in Windows and should ideally not be switched off.

 • WindowsErrorReporting: Sends errors such as crash reports to Microsoft.
-You can safely switch it off.
+Can be safely switched off.

-Tip: If you see entries that do not contain any information under Next term and whose Last term on 1999 is dated, you can safely ignore it, as you can still use the Status Ready never be carried out.
+Tip: If you see entries that have no information under Next runtime and whose Last runtime is dated 1999 , you can safely ignore them, as they will never be executed despite the Status Ready.

 FAQ: Faster startup and better performance with a tidy autostart folder